Skip to main content

 • Tests a single input variable across multiple values simultaneously

-• displays results for multiple output formulas in a grid.
+• can display results for multiple output formulas in the same grid.

 More in Business Intelligence